build-trust/ockam-website/src/content/learn/blog/oktane_2021_trust.md

 ---
 title: "Ockam at Oktane 2021 - A builders guide to Trust."
-date: 2020-04-10
+date: 2021-04-10
-description: "A builders guide to Trust in autonomous connected applications.
-We'll show how cloud services can establish lightweight secure channels with IoT and edge devices that guarantee end-to-end data integrity, authenticity, and authorization."
+description: "A builders guide to Trust in autonomous connected applications."
 metaTitle: "Replay from Okta Oktane21.
 A builders guide to Trust in autonomous connected applications.
 We'll show how cloud services can establish lightweight secure channels with IoT and edge devices that guarantee end-to-end data integrity, authenticity, and authorization."
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png